77: Minion: Impossible

 It's Jesse and Dodger.

-Go on, stream and shout.
+Let it begin.
+Go on, scream and shout.

 It's Jesse and Dodger.